Quick And Easy Weather Activities- Perfect for kids when it’s horrible out there!

 When the Spring light shines through the window, it shines through the patchwork star and lights up the room with a rainbow of colours.

-With the older kids we tried to make a beautiful sun-catcher windchime like this one from artfulparent.com
+With the older kids we tried to made an amazing pony bead sun-catcher

-It’s fantastic and lights up the room.
-It was tricky to make in the oven and we had all the doors and windows open just incase but the effect is amazing,
+It’s fantastic and lights up the room when the sun shines.
+We made it in the oven, all the doors and windows were open just incase but the effect is amazing,

 We then looked at the water cycle and how rain is a good thing for us little old humans.
 We made this lift the flap idea from teachwithme.com to look at the cycle of water.
 It was a great learning activity and good practice cutting and sticking too.